Roads, Emergency, Bushfire, Flood & Safety

 TOTAL FIRE BAN

 A Total Fire Ban (TFB) is issued for days when fires will be very difficult to control and are most likely to threaten lives and property.
 On a TFB day, all open-air fire activity is prohibited, including campfires, cookers and ovens that use solid fuel like wood or charcoal.
 Restricted and prohibited burning times are put in place during periods of high bushfire threat.
 Restriction times and restricted activities can differ between local governments, so it’s essential to check the local rules and current information of each place you plan to visit.
-You can find out if a TFB has been declared in your area here, or by calling the TFB information line on 1800 709 355.

 TRAVELLING WITH A CARAVAN